NilFoundation/dbms-python/docs/batch.rst

 Batch API Execution
 -------------------

-In **batch API executions**, requests to ArangoDB server are stored in client-side in-memory queue, and committed together in a single HTTP call.
+In **batch API executions**, requests to DbmsDB server are stored in client-side in-memory queue, and committed together in a single HTTP call.
 After the commit, results can be retrieved later from :ref:`BatchJob` objects.